 Symptoms often get worse slowly over time.
 Most often, symptoms will be on one side of the body, but may involve both legs.

 Symptoms are more likely to be present or get worse when you stand or walk.
 They often lessen or disappear when you sit down or lean forward.
-Most people with spinal stenosis cannot walk for a long period.
+Most people with spinal stenosis cannot walk for a long period without having significant pain.

 More serious symptoms include: